Objectives and Positioning of the IOC

 The IOC implements association analysis for alarm information from different departments and systems, including alarms from geological disasters, social events, bad weather, major epidemics, traffic accidents, flammable and explosive sources, production safety risks, and fire risks, assessing the risks behind alarm information based on the warning mode to determine the risk level of the alarm.
 Then, the system can carry out emergency plans to cope with the risks.
 Furthermore, the IOC can be directly connected with Internet of Things (IoT) system to obtain the status information of facilities and devices in real time.
 Based on the warning model, the IOC then analyzes potential risks, generates warnings, displays the information on the IOC dashboard, and notifies corresponding departments or personnel in real time.
 In addition, the monitoring and warning platform of the IOC can help respond to emergencies through geographical locating tools, onsite video transmission, display of different levels of alarms in different colors, and notifying relevant personnel through multiple channels (including emails, calls, SMS, and WeChat messages).

 For example, in the Tianjin Eco-City IOC project, the video-sharing platform and Artificial Intelligence (AI) platform were used to analyze the traffic flow of roads in the city, realizing early traffic warning then implementing automatic control of traffic lights, effectively alleviating traffic congestion during rush hours.
-Another example is Longgang’s IOC project in Shenzhen, which uses the video sharing platform and AI platform during its second phase to analyze HD surveillance videos, and implement seven types of pre-alarms, including pre-alarms for people gathering, pre-alarms for illegal road occupation, and pre-alarms for illegal vehicles.
+Another example is Longgang’s IOC project in Shenzhen, which uses the video sharing platform and AI platform during its second phase to implement seven types of pre-alarms, including pre-alarms for people gathering, pre-alarms for illegal road occupation, and pre-alarms for illegal vehicles.
 This solved the challenges faced by the district, including limited management resources, and large-scale monitoring.